z-dev/web-training/courses/core/1-html-and-css-foundations.md

 ### CSS

 Opinion: The 'box model' is old and very difficult to reason about.
-There's a newer model called the flex-box model which I find much easier :).
+There's a newer model called the flex-box model which I find much easier :smile:.

 Opinion: `float`, `block` and `inline` are hard and getting something to layout how you want it is surprisingly hard.